icecube/flarestack/.github/CONTRIBUTING.md

 ### 2. Use Pull Requests
 After you checked GitHub Issues and found that no one else is working on your idea, be the hero and do so yourself!

+#### Major contribution
-Create a new branch, implement your changes and when you're done, request review by the current maintainers (you can find who that is in the documentation).
+Create a new branch and implement your changes and when you're done, request review by the current maintainers (you can find who that is in the documentation).
 This ensures that the people in charge know what's going on and can keep an overview over the changes.
+You can expect reviewers to give an answer within about a week.
+Do not hesitate to contact them if there is no reaction within that time.

+#### Small minor change
+If you want to only make small minor changes, you can also do so directly on the `master` branch (given you have the permission).
+If in doubt please do take the detour through the review route!

 ### 3. Keep the CI happy!
 GitHub Actions runs all of our unit tests (also for non-master branches), to make sure you didn't break anything with your commit.